RiseGaming/Takistan-Life-Rules/README.md

 17. Spawn camping is not allowed.

-18. You cannot use armed helicopters on civilians unless they pose a threat to the pilot
+18. You cannot use armed helicopters on civilians unless they pose a threat to the pilot.

+19. Do not use buildable items (road barries, bar gates, etc) to troll or cause a general nuisance to the server.
+These items must be used for valid roleplay scenarios.

 # News Team Rules